krzemienski/awesome-video/RESEARCHER.md

 The generator provides detailed statistics about the generated list:

-- Total number of resources included
+- Total number of projects included
 - Number of main categories and subcategories
-- Distribution of resources across categories
+- Distribution of projects across categories
 - Details of any formatting issues found

 These statistics help you understand the scope and quality of your generated list.